arayofcode/CodeSyncHub/README.md

-# LeetCode-Sync
+# CodeSyncHub

 ## Introduction
 Hello!
 After LeetHub was discontinued, I found myself using several tools that would work for a while and then stop.
-As a result, I decided to build LeetCode-Sync as a replacement.
+As a result, I decided to build CodeSyncHub as a replacement.
 Please note that the name is a placeholder for now, and I plan to change it in the near future.
 This is an open-source project, and contributions are warmly welcomed.

 ## Vision
-My vision for LeetCode-Sync is to create an indispensable tool for coding enthusiasts and professionals.
+My vision for CodeSyncHub is to create an indispensable tool for coding enthusiasts and professionals.
 I aim to seamlessly integrate coding practice with professional portfolios, thereby enhancing the visibility of problem-solving skills and technical proficiency.

 ## Objectives
 - **Automate Synchronization:** To facilitate the automatic syncing of code submissions from LeetCode to a user's chosen GitHub repository.